|There can only be one!|

-For your planning pleasure, tomorrow night you will elucidate your position on this issue and choose one of the following options (or create your own) and justify that position.
+For your planning pleasure, tomorrow you will elucidate your position on this issue in small groups and choose one of the following options (or create your own) and justify that position.
 In other words, clearly lay out your position on the issue of academic recognition and competition and provide support for that position in a clear, reasoned argument.
-Convince us you're right!
+We'll present those positions to the class.

 Option 1: How we do things here at Fife.
 Top 10.
 Top 10 give speeches to the faculty and the faculty votes on the top 2.
 Renaissance recognizes two levels of performance as well as a semester to semester improvement.